-- 1. The 180+120 ECTS (3+2 academic years) has been implemented in 16 countries. - 2.
-The 240+120 ECTS (4+2 academic years) model has been implemented in five countries (Armenia, Azerbaijan, Lithuania, Russia and Turkey). - 3.
-The 240+60/90 ECTS (4+1/1.5 academic years) model has been implemented in four countries (Bulgaria, Spain, Ukraine and the United Kingdom (Scotland)).
+- 1. The 180 + 120 ECTS (3 + 2 academic years) has been implemented in 19 higher education systems. - 2.
+The 240 + 120 ECTS (4 + 2 academic years) model has been implemented in six countries (Armenia, Azerbaijan, Georgia, Lithuania, Russia and Turkey). - 3.
+The 240 + 60/90 ECTS (4 + 1/1.5 academic years) model has been implemented in four higher education systems (Bulgaria, Spain, Ukraine and the United Kingdom (Scotland)).

-In the remaining countries/regions, no unique dominant model can be identified.
-In some of these countries, the Bachelor programmes have a fixed length, while the length of Master programmes vary.
+In the remaining higher education systems, no unique dominant model can be identified.
+In some of them, the Bachelor programmes have a fixed length, while the length of Master programmes varies.
 In others, there is variation in both cycles.
-Where there is variation in programme structures, responsibility rests largely with the institutions and study fields concerned.
+In other systems again, there may be two equally dominant models applied in different types of higher education institution.
+Where there is variation in programme structures, responsibility for their duration rests largely with the institutions and study fields concerned.